sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 #### Optional: understand extraction

-See how the extraction you just ran works in the Sensible app:
+Navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=contract&g=contract to see how the extraction you just ran works in the Sensible app.
+You can add more field queries to extract more data:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sdk_typescript_1.png)